prozhe-dev/domaine-fe/README.md

 ## Implementation Note

-This repository has been intentionally stripped down to its essential components, focusing solely on demonstrating a basic approach to data fetching and mutation using native browser APIs and Shopify's custom product templates (`templates/product.card.liquid`) for JSON responses.
-While functional, it serves primarily as a proof of concept.
+This repository has been intentionally kept super minimal and native (without heavily relying on other external frontend libraries/frameworks)—just the essentials to make reviewing easier, so some typical theme files aren’t included.

-For production implementations, consider using modern frameworks/libraries such as:
+For production implementations, consider using modern frontend libraries/frameworks such as:

 - Hydrogen - Shopify's React framework (Remix.js)
 - Alpine.js - Lightweight framework perfect for Shopify themes